 Disposable cleaning clothes, tissues, nappies or any other personal waste should always be put in your rubbish bin.
 If members of your household have the symptoms of Coronavirus (COVID-19), personal waste like this should be double bagged, tied securely and kept separate from other waste for at least 72 hours before being put in your black wheelie bin or re-usable rubbish bag.
 Never put any personal waste in recycling boxes as we won’t collect it.

-This support is for small businesses via two grant funding schemes: the Small Business Grant Fund and the Retail, Hospitality and Leisure Grant Fund.
+Support for small businesses is available from two grant funding schemes: the Small Business Grant Fund and the Retail, Hospitality and Leisure Grant Fund.

 Any business currently in receipt of Small Business Rate Relief or Rural Rate relief may be eligible for a £10,000 cash grant.
 Any retail, hospitality or leisure business with a rateable value above £15,000 and below £51,000 may be eligible for a £25,000 cash grant.

-The Council’s Invest in Bath service is co-ordinating support services to local businesses in light of the COVID19 public health situation.
-If you do have specific concerns, questions or needs at this time please email Invest in Bath at firstname.lastname@example.org and the team will respond directly.
-Alternatively, visit their website for the latest news and links to their Twitter and newsletters.
+The council’s Invest in Bath service is co-ordinating support services to local businesses in light of the COVID19 public health situation.
+If you do have specific concerns, questions or needs at this time, please email firstname.lastname@example.org and the team will respond directly.

 All school children should remain at home, if it is safe for them to do so.
 Many schools and early years settings will be offering limited child care provision for vulnerable children, and children of 'critical workers'.
 They are also organising support for families whose children normally receive free school meals.

 If your child normally gets free school meals

 Schools and early years settings are also making plans to provide food, or funding, to families whose children normally get free school meals.
 Please look at the current arrangements for your child's school to find out about their plans to support you.